-1. Activate the DT300's left throttle knob "L" by turning it a 1/4 turn in either direction or by clicking the L throttle knob once.
-If no address has been selected on this throttle it will flash "SEL" (as shown below) or the last address selected on the L throttle knob.

-The illustration above shows the LCD display just after you press the SEL Key to select an address on the L throttle when nothing has been selected on that throttle before and where address "00" is selected to run on the R throttle.
+- 1. Activate the DT400's left throttle knob "L" by turning it a 1/4 turn in either direction or by clicking the throttle knob once.
+The left side address will begin flashing.
+If nothing is selected on this throttle it will flash "SEL". - 2.
+Press the LOCO Key .
+The left side of the display will begin flashing. - The illustration above shows the LCD display just after you press the LOCO Key to select an address on the L Throttle when nothing has been selected on that throttle before and where address "00" is selected to run on the R Throttle. - 3.
+Use the numeric keypad to enter 03 or use the R Throttle knob to select Address "03" in the left side of the display.
+(The R Throttle knob changes 1s and 10s, The L Throttle knob changes 100s and 1000s.)

-2. Press the SEL Key .
-If an address was selected previously, you will see a screen similar to the following indicating the last address used on this throttle and its decoder status:

-The illustration above shows the LCD display after you have begun browsing for a new address to select on the L throttle.
-In this case address "07" is displayed along with its current decoder status in the system "stat 128" See section 17 for more information on decoder status.

-- 3. Use the R Throttle knob to select Address "03" in the left display.
-(The R Throttle knob changes 1s and 10s, The L Throttle knob changes 100s and 1000s.) - 4.
-Press the SEL Key to select address 03 on the L throttle. - $5. \ \,$ The left loco icon will appear in the display with a direction arrow and "blinking smoke" .
-The "blinking smoke" indicates which side of the throttle is displaying function information on the top line of the LCD.
+- The illustration above shows the LCD display as you browse through decoder addresses.
+The display shows the decoder address and its decoder status.
+See Section 17 for more information about decoder status. - 4.
+Press the LOCO Key (or ENTER Key) to select address 03 on the L throttle. - 5.
+The left loco icon will appear in the display with a direction arrow and "blinking smoke" .
+The "blinking smoke" indicates which side of the throttle displays function information on the LCD's top line.

-The illustration above shows the LCD display after address "00" is selected on the R Throttle and address "03" is selected on the L Throttle.
-We see the Track power indicator "on" in the top line, the speed bar graphs at 0 speed and the text area also at 0 speed for both throttles.

-- 6. Use the L Throttle knob to run the DCC equipped locomotive on address 03.
+- The illustration above shows the LCD after address "00" is selected on the R Throttle and address "03" is selected on the L Throttle, We see the Power On Indicator in the top line, the speed bar graphs at 0 speed and the text area also at 0 speed for both throttles. - 6.
+Use the L Throttle knob to run the DCC equipped locomotive on address 03.
 As the value in the left display increases, the locomotive with decoder address 03 on the track will begin to move.
-Press - the L Reverse Key on the left side of the DT300 or double click the L Throttle Knob to reverse the direction of the locomotive. - 7.
-Turn the L Throttle knob counterclockwise to 0 speed to stop the locomotive. - 8.
-Use the R Throttle knob and R Reverse Key to control the analog loco and the L Throttle knob and L Reverse Key to control the DCC equipped loco.
+Press the L loco and the L Throttle knob and L Reverse Key 💽 to control the DCC equipped loco.
 You can control both at the same time.